mean00/stm32ComponentTester/README.md

 The code is in two parts :
  * Identifying the component
  * Probing the component, using only the MCU ADC in single or dual mode.
 The can go down to ~ 1us (0.5 in fast dual mode)
- * Since we dont have a DAC on the bluepill, we'll (dis)charge the parasitic capacitor to act as a DAC
+ * Since we dont have a DAC on the bluepill, we'll use the charge/discharge of  the parasitic FET capacitor to act as a sort of DAC

   ## Restriction
 While accuracy is not bad at all the following restrictions apply :
 * Mosfet with VGsOn> 3.3 v will not be probed correctly
-* Inductor less than ~1 mH will not be probed correctly
+* Inductors are disabled, not working properly
 * Capacitor of less than 10 pF will not be probed correctly
 * Capacitor can be reverse charged with a small current.
 I'm unsure if that's a big deal.
 The current is a few mA.